cash for college

 Many college students have checking accounts.
 Why not switch that over to an interest checking account?
 A few dollars adds up.

 Brand names for college students seem to the only way to go.
 But name brands are very expensive compared to generics or store brands.
-If you want a gree shirt, why buy a green shirt with the fancy logo?
+If you want a green shirt, why buy a green shirt with the fancy logo?
 Buy one cheaper.
 Food and over the counter medicines can be bought up to 50% less than a brand name.
 And sometimes they are made by the same manufacturer!

 When shopping as a college student, the future and logic are a long way off.
 Many students buy things they don't need and will probably never use.
-Avoid buying anything that serves no purpoes and will just sit collecting dust.
+Avoid buying anything that serves no purpose and will just sit collecting dust.

 Break your bad habits when starting college.
 Smoking and gum chewing are daily expenses you can live without.
 And probably live better!

-Did you know you can get a greak on your car insurance if you are a good college student?
+Did you know you can get a break on your car insurance if you are a good college student?
 Check with your insurance agency and see if there is a discount for a good GPA.

 Find the free food activities on campus.
 Many clubs, fraternities, sororities, organizations, have meetings with activities that offer free food for attending.